+Parent/Guardian Signature Date

+Student Signature Date

+Student Name (Print)

-When students enroll at Spark Academy, they accept the school's philosophy of education, regulations, and policies.
+When students enroll at Spark Academy, they accept regulations, and policies. the school's philosophy of education,

 Students also understand and agree that the school has a right to exclude them from the student body at any time if their conduct or attitude is considered by the school to be unsafe or potentially unsafe during police investigation.